Santinell/jrpc2/README.md

       cert: fs.readFileSync(__dirname + '/keys/ssl-cert.pem')
     });
     mongo.connect('mongodb://127.0.0.1:27017/test', function(err, db) {
+        //this is our new context
         var app = {};
         app.mongo = mongo;
         app.db = db;
         server.checkAuth = function(method, params, headers) {
-            var cookies;
-            if (method === 'users.auth') {//for methods that don't require authorization return true;
+            //there you can check session ID or login and password of basic auth in headers.
+And check whether the user has access to that method if (method === 'users.auth') {//for methods that don't require authorization return true;
             } else {
-                //there you can check session ID or login and password of basic auth in headers.
-And check whether the user has access to that method if (!app.user) {
+                if (!app.user) {
-                    cookies = url.parse('?' + (headers.cookie || ''), true).query;
+                    var cookies = url.parse('?' + (headers.cookie || ''), true).query;
                     var sessionID = cookies.sessionID || '';
                     var usersCollection = db.collection('users');
                     app.user = usersCollection.findOne({session_id: sessionID});